nebhead/PiFire/README.md

 	* _Shutdown Mode_ (auger off, fan on) to burn off pellets after cook is completed
 	* _Monitor Mode_ - See temperatures of grill / probes and get notifications if using another controller or if just checking the temperatures any time.
 	* _Manual Mode_ - Control fan, auger and igniter manually.
+	*  __NEW:__ _Prime_ - Allows you to prime the firepot with pellets prior to a cook.
 * Supports several different OLED and LCD screens
 	* SSD1306 OLED Display
 	* ST7789 TFT Display
-	* ILI9341 TFT Display
+	* ILI9341 TFT Display (now with more rotation options)
 * Physical Button Input / Control (depending on the display, three button inputs)
+* Encoder support for, so you can control your grill with a spinny knob.
 * One (1) Grill Probe and Two (2) Food Probes
 	* Tunable probe inputs to allow for many different probe manufacturers
 	* Probe tuning tool to help develop probe profiles
+	* NEW - Up to two (2) grill probes if using the correct PCB design.
 * Cook Timer
 * Notifications (Grill / Food Probes / Timer)
-	* Supports IFTTT, Pushover, and Pushbullet Notification Services
+	* Supports Apprise, IFTTT, Pushover, and Pushbullet Notification Services
 * Smoke Plus Feature to deliver more smoke during Smoke / Hold modes
 * Safety settings to prevent over-temp, startup failure, or firepot flameout (and overload)
-* Temperature History for all probes / set points
+* __NEW__ Save temperature history for all probes / set points to a cook file that can be updated with images, notes, and even downloaded to your devices.
-* Wood Pellet Tracking Manager
+* Wood Pellet Tracking Manager - Now includes estimates of pellet usage.
 * Pellet Level Sensor Support
 	* VL53L0X Time of Flight Sensor
 	* HCSR04 Ultrasonic Sensor